ModbusScope/ModbusScope/docs/pages/user_manual.md

 ![image](../_static/user_manual/register_settings.png)

-In the below dialog Modbus registers can be added either manually or by importing from a *.MBC* file.
+In the below dialog Modbus registers can be added either manually or by importing from a *.mbc* file.

 When the registers are added, they can be adjusted.
 Such as updating the name, adding a specific color or adjusting for multiplication factors etc. If all is set, press *OK*.